HughSt/ntd-shiny-points/README.md

 The application will make predictions at each location provided in the .csv file.
 If you wish to obtain predictions (preicted prevalence, probability of being a hotspot) you can include locations in the .csv file, leaving the n_trials and n_positive columns blank.
 An example of the expected input file can be found [here](https://www.dropbox.com/s/l6t9cx51805to7n/Sh_liberia_withNA.csv?dl=1).

-Once you hit 'Get results', the application will find the necessary climatological/environmental layers, fit a model and make predictions.
+Once you hit `Get results`, the application will find the necessary climatological/environmental layers, fit a model and make predictions.
 These are then shown on the map and tables below.

 The map shows 3 layers: